If the place I’m renting needs repairs, I just call my landlord — so why do I need renters insurance?

 For instance, if you live in an area that frequently experiences flood, your regular policy won’t help you.
 You might need to purchase additional coverage for different possibilities if you live in an area prone to natural disasters, whether they’re tornadoes, mudslides, hurricanes, floods, or earthquakes.

 You will also get coverage for belongings stolen when they aren’t in your home.
-If your laptop is stolen out of your car while you’re at work, your policy might cover a replacement, even though the laptop wasn’t in your home at the time the crime was committed.
+If someone steals your laptop out of your car while you’re at work, your policy might cover a replacement, even though the laptop wasn’t in your home at the time.

 Coverage for your high-value items